We are excited to offer a variety of remote courses for rising 9th – 12th graders.

 Aryn Faur is a passionate, veteran Berkeley high school English teacher who lives a double life as an editor to her friends and former classmates.
 She also has a stack of her own writing that gets written in between bedtime stories, the 5 minutes her kids are in the bath, and the rare moments her two small children are actually asleep.
 She believes in the power of writing to help young people integrate difficult/transformational experiences and to help them craft their own identity.

+Sold out!
 Tell YOUR Story: Introduction to Memoir

 July 6 – July 10, 2020